 Dave's Finally Back!

 Dave Chappelle is back doing what he loves best - stand-up comedy.
-On November 12th he will be hosting Saturday Night Live - so I think that it's safe to say that Dave has come back to his eagerly awaiting fans for good.
+On March 21st Netflix is premiering two new specials.
+On November 12th he hosted Saturday Night Live - so I think that it's safe to say that Dave has come back to his eagerly awaiting fans for good.

 Dave's been busy all during 2016, giving shows across the U.S.A. and Canada.
 Among other venues, he appeared at the Pabst Theater in Milwaukee for eight shows followed up with five early-February shows in Toronto.
 He also toured Australia, and returned to Radio City Music Hall in 2015 from June 18th to June 26th.
 At that time he appeared on David Letterman's Tonight Show, and gave a remarkably frank interview, stating that "I never quit, I am seven years late for work".